 In Depth: Liver

-The liver is the largest glandular organ in the body and performs many vital functions to keep the body pure of toxins and harmful substances.
+The liver is the largest glandular organ in the body and performs multiple critical functions to keep the body pure of toxins and harmful substances.

 An average adult liver weighs about three pounds.
-Located in the upper-right portion of the abdominal cavity under the diaphragm, the liver consists of four lobes.
+Located in the upper-right portion of the abdominal cavity under the diaphragm and to the right of the stomach, the liver consists of four lobes.
 It receives about 1.5 quarts of blood every minute via the hepatic artery and portal vein.

 The liver is considered a gland—an organ that secretes chemicals—because it produces bile, a substance needed to digest fats.
 Bile’s salts break up fat into smaller pieces so it can be absorbed more easily in the small intestine.